 In eq.~\ref{eq:deriveelementE}, we finally express, in the same order, each of the terms from eq.~\ref{eq:deriveelementD} using the abbreviated notation for diagrams.
-The diagrams include any relevant phases.
+The diagrams include any relevant phases and redundancy factors, as well as the factorial denominator from the exponential-like expansion of $\hat{S}$.
 As just noted, the working equation to algebraically resolve any diagram is identical, to within a phase, to the expression for the same diagram with fragment labels permuted.
 Therefore, we will not record the working equations for diagrams that can be generated as fragment permutations of other recorded diagrams.
 A key deduction from the above, for dimer matrix elements, is that electron-number-dependent phases will appear for any elements that represent the transfer of an odd number of electrons between fragments, and only such elements, and there will always be an additional sign change in the formulas for these when the fragments are permuted, with the original phase expression not having its fragment label exchanged.
 For dimers, this rule then suffices to reproduce formulas for the missing permuted diagrams to come.
 The rules for trimer diagrams and beyond are more complex and will be addressed in a future publication that harnesses the power of a truly diagrammatic representation.